soeirosantos/registry37/README.md

 The metadata is sent to an Instance channel in a `key/value` pair where a Metadata namespace is defined as `appName:instanceId:keyName` and used as a key.
 The Instance channel can be identified by its namespace defined as `appName:instanceId`

-Example:
+Example of Metadata:

 | key | value |
 | --- | ----- |
 | user-mngmt:i-0acb33e31d0c3d1ce:healthCheckUrl | http://someaddress.com/api/v3/health |

-When a client starts it should use `GET  /apps/:appName/instances/:instanceId/metadata/keys` to load all the metadata from redis.
+When a client starts it should use the endpoint `GET  /apps/:appName/instances/:instanceId/metadata/keys` to find the keys and load the metadata from Redis.

 The endpoint `GET  /apps/:appName/instances/:instanceId` can also be used to get all the metadata at once.

-After that, all updates and new properties will be notified to the instance channel.
+After that, all updates and new properties will be notified to the Instance channel.

-Sample of code to listen the Instance channel and retrieve updates in the Registry
+It's a sample code to listen to the Instance channel and retrieve updates in the Registry:

 ```JavaScript
 [...]